karinwu/ask-petra/README.d.md

 ### FAQ Query
 ```
 User: "Who are you?"
 Petra: "I am a chatbot.
-My name is Petra and I work for MRM team.
+My name is Petra and I work for modeling team.
 Meow."
 ```

 ### Business Question (Claude Fallback)